bobum/damselfly.org/_posts/2023-03-18-groundhog-day-what-to-do-when-theres-no-escape.md

 image: /assets/images/blog/3400c2_40199accd01240be9da5739e148b8b5d~mv2.png
 reading_time: 6
 ---
-# Groundhog Day: What To Do When There's No Escape

 When we suffer unimaginable loss or illness, or find ourselves in painful circumstances beyond our control, we have two options:

 **OPTION ONE:**